Destinations Italy Umbria & Le Marche

 Where it grows

-The hills around Norcia produce more black truffle than anywhere else in Italy — Tuber melanosporum, the prized winter black.
+The hills around Norcia are the heartland of Tuber melanosporum, the prized winter black.
 The summer scorzone grows across most of Umbria and Marche; the uncinato peaks October through December.
 Acqualagna in Le Marche is the other major hub, with its national truffle fair in late October.

 What to order

-Strangozzi al tartufo nero — hand-cut Umbrian pasta with shaved black truffle, butter, parmigiano.
+Strangozzi al tartufo nero: hand-cut Umbrian pasta with shaved black truffle, butter, parmigiano.
 Scrambled eggs with black truffle (the Norcia breakfast).
 Pici al tartufo.
-Black truffle holds up to heat, so it goes into sauces, not just shaved at the table.
+Black truffle holds up to heat, so it goes into sauces, not only shaved at the table.

 What to pay